taroooyan/bg-wiki/Nano-Operation-Manual.md

 Other Files on the MicroSD Card:  The micro-SD card is delivered with apple disc system files and folders. [non Apple devices users can delete or leave these on micro-SD?
 Plenty of space to leave them on the 2gb Micro-SD card.]

-####3.
-LED display fields, Toggle Modes
-*[needs photos, explicit text?]*

-* The bGeigie Nano has two operating (display and recording) modes, controlled by the toggle switch at upper right.
-Label on the transparent top panel: (to the right) "bq/m^2; uS/h", (to left) "log; cpm".

-+ The “up” position (to the right) switches the unit into geiger counter mode without recording (no logging).
-Fields displayed on the OLED are indicators for uSv/h dose-rate (Cs137), max dose-rate, dosimeter, Bq/m2 display (Cs137), time stamp and Alarm LED.

-+ The “down” position puts the Nano into recording (logging, mobile tracing) mode.
-Displayed on the OLED are indicators for CPM and µSv/h, number of satellites locked, altitude (height m), distance traversed (km), total duration of measurement (h:m) and time stamp (dd:hh:mm:ss).
-When bGeigie Nano is switched to recording mode, the display shows whether a micro SD memory card is inserted or not.
-[The photo] displays the “NO SD CARD” message, meaning no card is inserted.
-When a card is inserted properly, this message will disappear.

-####4.
-Quick Start: Boot sequence

-* The power switch is a sliding switch at the lower right.
-To turn the unit on, slide it to the up position.
-First the SAFECAST logo will appear on the display as the splash screen for about one second.

-* The next start-up screen has these the name of model “bGeigie Nano”, the firmware version number, battery charge level, basic settings, and the user’s name (or other customizable information) are indicated.

-####5.
-How to measure in logging mode
-* In recording (logging) mode the display also shows a lock GPS indication.
-When the device locks onto GPS, it show the number of satellites found, and a small red LED will glow.
-The picture shows the “No GPS” message.
-In this case, GPS lock can be achieved by placing the device near a window and waiting for a few minutes

-- small Red LED will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
-It can be dimmed by putting the DIP switch #2 Off.

-- Speaker "clicks" and small Blue LED blinks for each pulse from the geiger tube.
-It can be dimmed by putting the DIP switch #1 Off.

-- Red LED on GPS unit blinks every 1 second in case the GPS is not locked.
-After that blinks every 10 seconds once locked.

-- The __date/time stamp__ on the display is in UTC (formerly called GMT) and not in local time.
-The time stamp is refreshed when a log data is written to the card.
-The time stamp is used to create the LOG file name.
-The UTC log filename may be +/- one day off from the local date of the measurement given time zones and IDL (International Date Line).
-The local time zone offset appears with the parameters in the top header line of the log file.

-####6.
-How to measure in surface mode
-(using the Nano taken outside of its case for α- and more β-detection)

-- removal from its case (with or without the rubber liner)

-- photo how to best take unit out of case by using both thumbs to push in and swivel out the unit.
-(Can be reinserted into case as above or inside the removable rubber liner.)

-- in uSv/Bq mode display also shows Peak dose rate (in uSv/h) and total accumulated dose (in uSv) and CPM

-- uSv dose rate (put in case, hold 1m above ground, tilt around 45 degrees, wait for 1 minute for stable reading)

-- bQ (take out of case, keep within 5cm to 1cm from surface, 1 minute for stable reading, read value on second line in Bq/m2, speaker sound to aid in finding hotspots)

-- provides indication but has limitations
-Kalin wrote: “The grid on the pancake sensor is only useful when you take the unit out of the Pelican to look for surface contamination (alpha/beta).
-The grid itself has a very small shielding effect, mostly for alpha/beta and weak gamma.
-Given the standard +/- 15% accuracy of the unit, you can ignore it.”
-“Averaging two different Nanos --you should only compare long-term counting (e.g. number of counts for 10 minutes). “

 ####7.
 Mounting on person, vehicle, stand, etc.

 Mobile sensor -- the Log mode display also shows height (m), distance traversed (km) and duration of measurement (hh:mm) The log file UTC date/time, TZ header, GPS coordinates, readings,… *[Mounting examples need editing and photos.]*